Getting Started with Meta XR Simulator

 - Click VR Preview to launch the Meta XR Simulator.

 Note: Only one OpenXR runtime can be active at any given time.
-Activating the Meta XR Simulator will automatically deactivate any other installed OpenXR runtime, including Quest Link.
+Activating the Meta XR Simulator will automatically deactivate any other installed OpenXR runtime, including Meta Horizon Link.

-- Unreal crashes when net play mode is set as a listen server.
+- Listen server crash: Unreal crashes when net play mode is set to listen server.